reahl/reahl/reahl-doc/doc/tutorial/accesscontrolinc4.rst

 validation) that a programmer may have put in place.
 Reahl safeguards against such attacks -- in most places without your having to worry about it.
-Even so, a careful programmer would like to know what happens under the hood to protect against breaches, and would want to be able to direct the underlying mechanisms.
+Even so, a careful programmer would like to know what happens under the covers to protect against breaches, and would want to be able to direct the underlying mechanisms.

 One form of attack concerns :class:`~reahl.web.ui.Button`\ s and Inputs.
 The server may have